 - A more abstract example is seen in the episode "The Shakespeare Code"; the Carrionites use words as magic, like witches, and the Doctor explains this as completely non-magical by comparing it to mathematics on earth; "With the right string of numbers you can split the atom!"
 Except, of course, that saying the number out loud will not cause an atom to spontaneously divide in two.

-- Bloom County: Oliver Wendell Jones writes a formula to explain the universe and accidentally wipes out Opus when he realises that, under this formula, flightless water fowl could not exist.
-He then realises he had forgotten to carry a one, causing an unimpressed Opus to pop back into existence when he makes the correction.
+- Bloom County: Oliver Wendell Jones writes a formula to explain the universe and accidentally wipes out Opus when he realizes that, under this formula, flightless water fowl could not exist.
+He then realizes he had forgotten to carry a one, causing an unimpressed Opus to pop back into existence when he makes the correction.

-- In Complete Arcane, the 3.5 Edition of Dungeons & Dragons rulebook, there is a Prestige Class called the Geometer.
+- In Dungeons & Dragons 3.5's Complete Arcane rulebook, there is a Prestige Class called the Geometer.
 They learn to describe magic as using abstract geometric designs.
 This is an advantage, if nothing else, because they can save a ton on spellbooks: they need only a single page to depict any spell, regardless of complexity, whereas with the traditional method one would need more pages with higher-level spells.
 They can also use scribe glyphs of these designs to cast a spell silently.

 - In Dungeons of Dredmor, one of the skill sets you can choose at start is Mathemagics.
 It gives you access to fun spells such as Curse of the Golden Ratio and Beklam's Diminishing Calculus!

 - Final Fantasy VII has an interesting example: When Safer Sephiroth casts Super Nova, four equations fly by the screen.
 They are, roughly, the potential attractive force between the sun and the planet, the Earth's potential attractive force, and... the area of a circle.
-You should see the Epileptic Trees some fans go through to justify that one.
 Still, 75% good scientific formulae being used in a magic spell is better than average.

-- This is echoed in Dissidia: When doing Supernova as his EX Burst, Sephiroth will begin chanting the equations, which breifly appear on-screen.
+- This is echoed in Dissidia: When doing Supernova as his EX Burst, Sephiroth will begin chanting the equations, which briefly appear on-screen.